How Sleep Affects Pelvic Health: A Gentle Yoga Flow for Nervous System Reset

-I want to share something that’s been coming up a lot lately both in the clinic and in my own life, and that’s sleep.
+I’ve been noticing something lately (both in the clinic and in my own life) and that’s sleep.
 More specifically, how closely our sleep and our nervous system are tied to our pelvic health.

-This month, I created a gentle yoga flow to help you unwind before bed.
-It’s something I often use myself on nights when my mind is racing or my body feels a little “on edge.”
-The sequence is all about slowing down, softening, and helping your nervous system shift into a rest-and-digest state.
-That’s where real healing happens.
+This month, I created a gentle yoga flow for better sleep.
+Something I use myself on nights when my mind is racing or my body feels a little “on edge.”
+The sequence is designed to help you slow down, soften, and regulate your nervous system, so your body can do what it’s meant to do: heal.

-When we sleep well, our pelvic floor muscles can let go of unnecessary tension.
-Our digestion and hormones regulate.
+When we sleep well, our pelvic floor muscles can finally release unnecessary tension.
+Our digestion and hormones begin to balance.
 And our entire system becomes more resilient.

 ~Dr. Jenn